danielcelliot/danielcelliot/README.md

 👋 Hi, I’m Daniel Elliot.
 I am a software developer of 2 years and I have over 10 years experience as an IT Technician.<br>
-This repository includes samples of my code that were used to build academic, personal and production applications.
+This repository includes samples of my code that were used to build academic & personal projects.

-## Production Projects
+## Personal Projects

 ### Intuit E-Commerce